omeatai/src-Business-Analysis/README.md

 - On the day of the JAD session, the BA shall introduce all the JAD participants and discuss the goals and objectives of the JAD session.
 - The BA shall review open questions from the previous JAD session if any.
-- The BA shall start the brainstorming sessiona and identify the following for every business requirement:
+- The BA shall start the brainstorming session and identify the following for every business requirement:
   - Business Rules
   - Functional Requirements
   - user Interface (UI)